Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 How to Run WebDriver in IE browser:

-For calling Internet Explorer Driver, download the driver and set a system property.
+To call the Internet Explorer Driver, download the driver and set the system property.

 Output: Google